andraugust/andraugust.github.io/neural-style-transfer.md

 from keras.preprocessing.image import load_img
 from cv2 import VideoWriter, VideoWriter_fourcc
 '''
-Working example of applying gradient descent to an input image.
+Working example of applying gradient descent to an input image for style transfer.
 '''

 # Load source image